-Since you have been named to manage money or property for someone else as that person’s agent, you have a special relationship with that person.
+Since you have been named to manage money or property for someone else as that person’s representative payee or VA fiduciary, you have a special relationship with that person.
 Texas law calls that relationship a fiduciary relationship, and you are the fiduciary.
 As Roberto’s fiduciary, you owe him a high duty of good faith, fair dealing, honest performance, and strict accountability.
 The law requires you to manage Roberto’s money and property for his benefit, not yours.
 It does not matter if you are managing a lot of money or a little.
 It does not matter if you are a family member or not.

 The role of a fiduciary is a serious one and carries with it legal responsibilities.
 When you act as a fiduciary for Roberto, you have four basic duties that you must keep in mind:

 - Manage Roberto’s money and property carefully.